deeppavlov/dream/response_selectors/ranking_based_response_selector/README.md

 text here

 **Output:** Ranking_based_response_selector service returns
-- the selected skill’s name,
+- the selected skill name,
 - the response text (which can be overwritten)
 - the confidence level

 ```

 ```